 Do you need a guitar tuner?
 Yes, most definitely.
 Otherwise your playing will sound terrible no matter what you play.
 Here are a few examples of tuners you can use.

-Here on the right you’ll see the old pitch pipe type of tuner.
+Here you see the old pitch pipe type of tuner.
 Players would blow into the pipe and then tune the guitar string by ear to the pitch they wanted.

 ELECTRIC CLIP ON TUNER